Linux Commands - Overview and Examples

 1204 280 4 1488 5d0 test

-The sleep command lets user specify delay for a specified amount of time.
+The sleep command lets the user specify a delay for a specified amount of time.
 You can use it to delay an operation like:

 $ sleep 10; shutdown